theochem/tinydft/README.rst

     python3 tinydft.py

-This generates some screen output with energy contributions and a figure ``rho.png`` with the radial electron density on a semi-log grid.
+This generates some screen output with energy contributions and the figure ``rho_z023_1s2_2s2_2p6_3s2_3p6_4s2_3d3.png.png`` with the radial electron density on a semi-log plot.
 To modify the settings for this calculation, you have to directly edit the source code.

 When you make serious modifications to Tiny DFT, you can run the unit tests to make sure the original features still work.
 For this, you first need to install